2011 Norway attacks: In Utøya

 In the aftermath, of the 564 people on the island at the time, 69 people died and at least 110 people had received various physical injuries.
 An estimated 50 people were treated at the locally set up casualty clinic, and were treated for relatively minor injuries such as cuts, bruises and hypothermia after fleeing and swimming from the island.
 It was cloudy and rainy on Utøya that day, air temperature was varying between 14–15 °C, water temperature around the island was 14–15 °C and the shortest distance to the mainland was around 600 metres.
 Sixty people were transported to surrounding hospitals, 55 with serious to critical injuries.
 The chief surgeon who treated the wounds at one of the hospitals said he had never seen similar wounds during his 23 years of practice, and explained that the bullets were extremely fragmented in their path through the body.
 Thirty-three people had been directly hit by one or more bullets and survived, but a 23-year-old man who was shot died two days later in hospital from the bullet wounds to his head and back.

 The 564 people on the island at the time were from all over Norway as well as some visitors from foreign countries.
-The people who died were from 18 of Norway's 19 counties, and also a woman from Georgia.
+The people who died were from 18 of Norway's 19 counties (the exception being Aust-Agder County) and also a woman from the country of Georgia.
 Wounded people were from the entire country, including Svalbard, and together with the casualties from Oslo, an average of a quarter of Norway's population knew a victim affected by the attacks, according to a survey done.
 Several of the dead and wounded, or their parents, were personal friends of high-ranking government ministers.
 Trond Berntsen, an off-duty, unarmed police officer and step-brother of Norway's crown princess Mette-Marit, was the first to be shot dead.